kunaltyagi26/DeliveryApp/README.md

 1. Core Data is used for storing/caching app data.
 2. AlamofireImage is used for caching images.

+# Generating key for Google Maps
+1. Go to the Google Cloud Platform Console(https://console.cloud.google.com/flows/enableapi?apiid=maps_ios_backend&reusekey=true).
+2. Create or select a project.
+3. Click Continue to enable the Maps SDK for iOS.
+4. On the Credentials page, get an API key.
+5. Click Save.
+6. In the project, open Shared/Constants.swift file and assign the respective API key to the constant "apiKey".

 # Assumptions
 1. The app is designed for iPhones and with portrait mode.
 2. Supported mobile platforms are iOS (11.x, 12.x)